twoScript-NL/wordpress-plugin-create-zip/README.md

 ---

 ## Step 2
-Set the excludes files and folders in $excludes
+Set the excludes files and folders in $excludes and set the PluginBaseName

 ---